-- the JXT Platform is written off on a straight-line basis over 3 years commencing on acquisition date of the JXT businesses on 1 June 2020;

-- the Applyflow Platform developed during the year is written off on a straight-line basis over 4 years commencing at the time of commercial release of the new product.
+- the JXT Platform is written off on a straight-line basis over 3 years commencing on acquisition date of the JXT businesses on 1 June 2020: - the Applyflow Platform developed during the year is written off on a straight-line basis over 4 years commencing at the time of commercial release of the new product.

-The directors have elected to partially impair the JXT Platform by \$200,000 as at 30 June 2021.
-While the JXT Platform has value with the Platform cash generating unit, it was deemed conservative in light on the accelerating movement towards the Applyflow Platform.
+The directors had elected to partially impair the JXT Platform by \$200,000 as at 30 June 2021.
+At 30 June 2023, the directors have decided to impair the Applyflow platform by \$298,783 which brings the carrying amount of intangibles to Nil.